minoobeyzavi/Transpara/inmation/README.md

 * Software should open with the most recently used workspace by default.
 * History Trend should default to Max Resolution.
 * The Visiblity column under History Trend chart should be next to the Names column or be the first column.
+* Types of objects or Class Names such as "Enterprise", "Division", etc. should be have more generic names.

 ## Correction of Data Overlap in Stefan's Custom Script